ignaspa/pongopongo/README.md

 # pongopongo
 DO IT FOR THE PONG

 So this is a browser version of pong that I made with the help of two people who had more experience.
-I worked a lot, learned and learned much while recreating a simple yet entertaining game.
+I worked a lot and learned much while recreating a simple yet entertaining game.

 You can play with a friend here: https://ignaspa.github.io/pongopongo/